Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Hi [Name],

-We just released a benchmark report on how 500+ RevOps leaders are handling that exact challenge.
+You’re focused on [Topic], and we just released a benchmark report on how 500+ RevOps leaders are handling this exact challenge.

 No ask.
 Just thought you might find the data on page 4 interesting: [Link]

-And pointing to page 4 proves you actually read it and aren’t just spamming a link.
+Why this email template works: The "no ask" line lowers defenses.
+Pointing out a specific page proves you actually read the report and aren't just spamming a link.

-Address the elephant in the room, such as “We have no budget.”
+Use this to address the elephant in the room, such as a lack of budget.

 Subject: Timing + budget